WORK VISAS

 In / Outside Australia

-For eligible people in or outside Australia who are interested in a second working holiday visa.
+For eligible people in or outside Australia who are interested in a second / third working holiday visa.

-Important: If you are in Australia, you should apply for your second Working Holiday visa before your current visa ceases.
+Important: If you are in Australia, you should apply for a further Working Holiday visa before your current visa ceases.

 Extending the work limitation